-While it has the same pixel count as its predecessor, the 42.4Mp Sony Alpha A7R III makes some major enhancements on the camera it replaces, which as well as improving the handling, create faster shooting, more decisive focusing and better image quality.
-Consequently, the Sony A7R III a phenomenal camera that delivers what many of us hoped might be possible with a digital camera.
+While it has the same pixel count as its predecessor, the 42.4Mp Sony Alpha A7R III makes some major enhancements on the camera it replaces.
+As well as improve handling, there’s faster shooting, more decisive focusing and better image quality.
+Consequently, the Sony A7R III is a phenomenal camera.
 It’s serious competition for DSLRs like the Nikon D850.

 For Sony A7R III

 - 10fps continuous shooting

 - Silent shutter possible at 10fps

 - Limited use made of the touch-screen